Ikarus-dvHf/Nothing/README.txt

-nothing
-;The almost finished Game
+# The almost finished Game
-;Ludum Dare 45.
-Start with Nothing
+Ludum Dare 45.
+Theme: Start with nothing
-;Remove nothing before distributing game